dojo/docs/dojox/mobile/Icon.rst

 Introduction
 ============

-dojox.mobile.Icon is a utility for creating an image icon, a css sprite icon, or a DOM Button.
-It calls iconUtils.createIcon() with given parameters to create an icon.
-Note that this module is not a widget, i.e., it does not inherit from dijit._WidgetBase.
+dojox/mobile/Icon is a simple utility class for creating an image icon, a CSS sprite icon, or a DOM Button.
+It calls dojox/mobile/iconUtils.createIcon() with the appropriate parameters to create an icon.
+Note that this module is not a widget, that is it does not inherit from dijit/_WidgetBase.

 .. image :: Icon.png